Big Show: World Heavyweight Champion (2011–2013)

 On the October 7 episode of SmackDown, Big Show returned and became the number one contender for the World Heavyweight Championship after attacking Henry and chokeslamming him through the broadcast table.
 At Vengeance on October 23, Big Show fought Henry to a no contest after the ring collapsed following a superplex from Henry.
 He won a title rematch by disqualification when Henry hit Big Show with a low blow on November 20 at Survivor Series, after which he crushed Henry's ankle with a chair.
 At TLC: Tables, Ladders and Chairs on December 18, Big Show defeated Henry for the title in a chairs match.
 Afterwards, Henry knocked Big Show out with a DDT onto a chair and Daniel Bryan immediately cashed his Money in the Bank contract on Big Show to win the title, giving Big Show the shortest-ever World Heavyweight Championship reign at 45 seconds.
 On the January 6, 2012 episode of SmackDown, Bryan retained his title against Big Show by disqualification when he goaded Henry into attacking him.
 The next week on SmackDown, Big Show's rematch for the title, contested under no disqualification, no countout rules, ended in a no contest after he accidentally crashed into and injured AJ (Bryan's storyline girlfriend) at ringside.
-At Royal Rumble on January 29, 2012, Big Show faced Bryan and Henry in a triple threat steel cage match for the World Heavyweight Championship, but Bryan escaped the steel cage to retain his title.
+At the Royal Rumble on January 29, 2012, Big Show faced Bryan and Henry in a triple threat steel cage match for the World Heavyweight Championship, but Bryan escaped the steel cage to retain his title.
 At Elimination Chamber on February 19, Big Show was the second man eliminated in the titular match for the World Heavyweight Championship by Cody Rhodes.